stevendnoble/stevendnoble.github.io/recipes/favorites/_posts/2024-01-01-butter-chicken.md

 prep_time: PT20M
 cook_time: PT35M
 total_time: PT1H25M
+nutrition:
+  serving_size: 1 serving, without rice or naan
+  servings_per_recipe: 6
+  calories: 520
+  total_fat: 34
+  saturated_fat: 16
+  cholesterol: 190
+  sodium: 780
+  total_carbohydrates: 12
+  dietary_fiber: 2
+  total_sugars: 6
+  protein: 41
+  vitamin_a: 260
+  vitamin_c: 18
+  calcium: 120
+  iron: 3
 ---

 # Butter Chicken

 ## Creamy Tomato Comfort

-Butter Chicken is rich without needing to be heavy.
-The tomato base gives the sauce brightness, the cream softens the spices, and the butter adds a rounded finish.
-Chicken thighs are forgiving and stay juicy, especially after a yogurt marinade.
+Butter Chicken is easy, delicious, and very much a dish to make when you are ready to splurge a little on calories.
+The tomato base gives the sauce brightness, the cream softens the spices, and the butter adds that rounded, restaurant-style finish.
+It is rich for a reason, and that is part of the fun.

 If you have time, marinate the chicken overnight.
 If not, even 30 minutes helps the spices cling to the chicken and gives the yogurt time to tenderize the meat.

-## Serving Ideas

 Serve with basmati rice, naan, cucumber salad, or roasted cauliflower.
 A spoonful of plain yogurt on the side is nice if you use the cayenne.